tataihono/keypad-manager/CONTRIBUTING.md

 ## Test your code modification

-This custom component is based on the [integration_blueprint template](https://github.com/ludeeus/integration_blueprint) but has been customized for Keypad Manager.
+This custom component is a Home Assistant integration for managing keypad codes and RFID tags.

 It comes with development environment in a container, easy to launch if you use Visual Studio Code.
 With this container you will have a stand alone